grafana/grafana/docs/sources/datasources/aws-cloudwatch/aws-authentication.md

 ### External ID

-If you are assuming a role in another account that has been created with an external ID, specify the external ID in this field.
-For more information, please refer to the [AWS documentation](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_create_for-user_externalid.html).
+If you are assuming a role in another account that was created with an external ID, then specify the external ID in this field.
+For more information, refer to the [AWS documentation on external ID](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_create_for-user_externalid.html).

 ## Endpoint